codess-aus/PL-900/Power_BI.md

 You should use a workspace to collaborate with others to create and edit content.
 A workspace is a collection of datasets, reports, and dashboards.

+You should create a new Power BI workspace and invite your co-workers.
+Workspaces are designed to collaborate with your co-workers to create and share dashboards, reports, and paginated reports.
+You can assign workspace roles to individuals or user groups and grant access to the report.

 ## Button or Bookmark
 Use Buttons or Bookmarks to provide a menu to users so they can go directly to a specific page.